igrigorik/http-client-hints/README.md

 #### Which variables will be sent in CH header?

 CH is a generic transport and is not tied to any specific variable.
-Having said that, the provided examples are device width (dw), device height (dh), and device pixel ration (dpr).
+Having said that, the provided examples are device width (dw), device height (dh), and device pixel ratio (dpr).

 #### Why device width and height, not viewport?